 This will definitely be your easier course, but as you have to go to it twice a week, answer a weekly quiz, look at videos to prepare for the small group and remember those skills for the final, it isn’t a course to slack on either.
 All those quizzes online and exercises that you have to submit, which includes 12 quizzes, 2 reasoning skill exercises and 2 OSCE quizzes (which you do as a group but the SOAP notes are the ones individually marked), can help in giving you an easy A or a very high B. I see no reason doing poorly in this course at all because at the end of the day, this is what you will be doing for the rest of your life anyways.
 So appreciate the down-time for it, because at times you will be frustrated by having to spend time going to the small groups when you’d rather be home studying, but that 2 hour rest helps at the end of the day but it can be fun and relaxing if you allowed it to be.

 So that is it basically, the break down is pretty simple and if you follow it, you will do very well.
 A lot of people stressed themselves out trying to figure out which resources to use, and just became unnecessarily overwhelmed.
-Of course you will feel overwhelmed at times but it should be the volume of work that’s overwhelming you and not which resource to use to study your material, because that takes up pressure time.
+Of course you will feel overwhelmed at times but it should be the volume of work that’s overwhelming you and not which resource to use to study your material, because that takes up precious time.
 It’s either your use the notes, or the ones I mentioned above.
 But do not use multiple resources, it only confuses you and takes up unnecessary time from actually learning the information.

 Also, take the time to relax every now and then.
 If you start feeling too overwhelmed and that you do not seem to be retaining the information readily anymore, take a break.
 Either take a Saturday off, or whatever.
 Just make sure to take a break because this period at SGU is 6 months, and the longest.
 You will get physically and emotionally exhausted.
 You will start just wanting the semester to be over with, and done with.
 It literally does feel like a prison sentence at times, but to help you keep going and to keep that spirit up that you had when you started medical school in the first place, you need to allow some rest and relaxation.